Power-free values of binary forms and the global determinant method: Introduction

 we have

-where $\delta = 0.7043$ if $k = 2, d = 6$ and $\delta = 1$ otherwise. \end{theorem} For example, we have that $F(x,y)$ takes on infinitely many $6$-free values for $d \leq 15$. \\ \\ The value of $\delta$ in Theorem \ref{MT1} for the case $k = 2, d = 6$ is due to Helfgott \cite{Hel}.
-He obtained a better error term in (\ref{1E3}) for the cases $k = 2$ and $d= 3, 4, 5$ as well; see page 2 of \cite{Hel}. \\ \\ Stewart and Top in \cite{ST} found an application for power-free values of binary forms while investigating ranks of twists of elliptic curves.
-In particular, they proved as Theorem 1 in \cite{ST} that for $F(x,y)$ a binary form with integral coefficients of degree $D \geq 3$ and non-zero discriminant, there exists a positive constant $C$ for which $F$ assumes at least $C B^{2/D}$ $k$-free values in the interval $[-B, B]$, provided that $k \geq (d-1)/2$ or if $k = 2, d \leq 6$.
-The condition $k \geq (d-1)/2$ or if $k = 2, d \leq 6$ corresponds precisely to the theorem of Greaves in \cite{Gre}.
-The argument used to prove Theorem 1 \cite{ST} is mostly independent of the arguments used in Greaves \cite{Gre}, whence we can improve Theorem 1 in \cite{ST} by providing a better estimate for $k$-free values of binary forms.
-Analogous to \cite{ST}, we define the counting function $R_{F,k}(B)$ as follows:
+where $\delta = 0.7043$ if $k = 2, d = 6$ and $\delta = 1$ otherwise. \end{theorem} For example, we have that $F(x,y)$ takes on infinitely many $6$-free values for $d \leq 15$. \\ \\ The value of $\delta$ in Theorem \ref{MT1} for the case $k = 2, d = 6$ is due to Helfgott \cite{<Hel>}.
+He obtained a better error term in (\ref{1E3}) for the cases $k = 2$ and $d= 3, 4, 5$ as well; see page 2 of \cite{<Hel>}.
+The condition $k > 7d/18$ in (\ref{main PF condition}) arises from the application of the global determinant method, and represents the main contribution of this paper.
+The condition $k > \lceil d/2 \rceil - 2$ is equivalent to the condition $d \leq 2k + 1$, which is exactly the condition required for Greaves' theorem in \cite{<Gre>}.
+This result is superior for small degrees. \\ \\ Mazur and Gouv\^{e}a showed in \cite{<GM>} that the problem of counting square-free values of binary forms can be applied to construct elliptic curves $E$ that possess many quadratic twists with large rank.
+They adapted methods introduced by Hooley in \cite{<Hoo>} to the context of binary forms.
+They remarked in \cite{<GM>} that the sieve method developed by G. Greaves in \cite{<Gre>} is more efficient at counting square-free values of binary forms and can be used to strengthen their result.
+Stewart and Top, in \cite{<ST>}, were able to achieve this.
+In particular, they proved as Theorem 1 in \cite{<ST>} that for $F(x,y)$ a binary form with integral coefficients of degree $D \geq 3$ and non-zero discriminant, there exists a positive constant $C$ for which $F$ assumes at least $C B^{2/D}$ $k$-free values in the interval $[-B, B]$, provided that $k \geq (d-1)/2$ or if $k = 2, d \leq 6$.
+The condition $k \geq (d-1)/2$ or if $k = 2, d \leq 6$ corresponds precisely to the theorem of Greaves in \cite{<Gre>}.
+The argument used to prove Theorem 1 \cite{<ST>} is mostly independent of the arguments used in Greaves \cite{<Gre>}, whence we can improve Theorem 1 in \cite{<ST>} by providing a better estimate for $k$-free values of binary forms.
+Analogous to \cite{<ST>}, we define the counting function $R_{F,k}(B)$ as follows:

 We then have the following result: \begin{theorem} Let $k \geq 2$.
 Let $F(x,y)$ be a binary form of degree $D \geq 3$ with integer coefficients and non-zero discriminant, with no fixed $k$-th power prime divisor.
 Let $d$ be the largest degree of an irreducible factor of $F$ over $\bQ$ and suppose that